guligon90/power-consumption/README.md

 # Power Consumption API [WIP]
-A Express microservice, running on Node.js, for generating random power consumption data over a period.
+A Express microservice, running on Node.js, for generating random power (in watts) and energy consumption data (the latter in kWh), over a time period.

 ## Getting started
 Make sure that you have the latest stable releases of [Git](https://git-scm.com/), [Docker](https://docs.docker.com/), [Docker Compose](https://docs.docker.com/compose/) and [Node.js](https://nodejs.org/) installed in your system.